Distribution-Protocol/ERCProtocolDraft/README.md

 interface IDistributor {

     /**
-     * @dev Emitted when a edition is created
+     * @dev Emitted when a nedition is created
      *
      * @param editionHash The hash of the edition configuration
+     * @param tokenContract The token contract of the NFT descriptor
+     * @param tokenId The token id of the NFT descriptor
-     * @param edition The edition that the editionHash is generated from
+     * @param validator The address of the validator contract
-     * @param initData The data bytes for initializing the validator.
+     * @param actions The functions in the descriptor contract that will be permitted.
      */
-    event SetEdition(bytes32 editionHash, Edition edition, bytes initData);
+    event SetEdition(bytes32 editionHash, address tokenContract, uint256 tokenId, address validator, uint96 actions);

     /**
      * @dev Emitted when an edition is paused
      *
-     * @param editionHash The hash of the edition configuration */ event PauseEdition(bytes32 editionHash);
+     * @param editionHash The hash of the edition configuration

-    /**
-     * The NFT Descritpor of the parent token
+     * @param isPaused The state of the edition
      */
-    struct NFTDescriptor {
-        address contractAddress;
-        uint256 tokenId;
-    }
+    event PauseEdition(bytes32 editionHash, bool isPaused);

     /**
-     * @dev Edition struct holds the parameters that describe an edition *
-     * @param NFTDescriptor The token descriptor of the parent token
-     * @param validator The address of the validator contract
-     * @param actions The functions in the descriptor contract that will be permitted.
-     * It is a binary mask that corresponds to 96 potential functions */ struct Edition {
-        NFTDescriptor descriptor;
-        address validator;
-        uint96 actions;
-    }

-    /**
      * @dev The parent token holder can set an edition that enables others
-     * to mint child tokens given that they fulfill the given rules *
+     * to mint child tokens given that they fulfil the given rules *
+     * @param tokenContract the token contract of the Parent token
-     * @param edition the basic parameters of the child token to be minted
+     * @param tokenId the token id of the Parent token
+     * @param validator the address of the validator contract
+     * @param actions the functions in the descriptor contract that will be permitted.
-     * @param initData the data to be input into the validator contract for setting up the rules
+     * @param initData the data to be input into the validator contract for seting up the rules
+     * it can also be used to encode more parameters for the edition
      *
-     * @return editionHash Returns the hash of the edition configuration */ function setEdition(
+     * @return editionHash Returns the hash of the edition conifiguration */ function setEdition( address tokenContract, uint256 tokenId, address validator, uint96  actions, bytes calldata initData
-        Edition memory edition,
-        bytes calldata initData
     ) external returns (bytes32 editionHash);